 Once the process has completed you can check that the controller has been created:

 This will return a list of the controllers known to Juju.
-You can see our 'lxd-test' controller listed.
+You can see our 'lxd-test' listed.

 A newly-created controller has two models: The 'controller' model, which should be used only for internal Juju management, and a 'default' model, which is ready for actual use.
-The controller model can only be destroyed by destroying the controller itself.
+The controller model can only be removed by destroying the controller itself.

 The following command shows the currently active controller, model, and user: